Missed connection

 Your right to compensation

 There are two kinds of financial compensation you may be entitled to when the airline caused you to miss your connecting flight.
 One is called compensation and the other is called damages.
 However, there are exceptions when you are not entitled to compensation.
-You can read more about the exceptions under the heading “In these cases, you are not entitled to financial compensation”.

 Compensation

 If your flight is covered by the EU rules, you may have the right to compensation in the form of a standard amount if you are delayed by at least three hours to your final destination.
+The compensation varies from 250 to 600 euros.

 The EU rules apply in the following cases: